Sexualization in child beauty pageants: Criticism of sexualization in child pageants

-There is a wide scope of criticisms regarding the participation of children in beauty pageants.
+There is a wide scope of criticisms regarding children participating in beauty pageants.
 A writer for the New York Times criticized child beauty pageants because participants and viewers impose adulthood on children while still expecting them to radiate innocence.
 The appeal of child beauty pageants in this context is the simultaneous existence of adult sexuality and childhood innocence in the contestants.

 In 1996, footage of 6-year-old JonBenét Ramsey was broadcast on television across the U.S. of her performing onstage wearing a skimpy outfit with full makeup and hair during a child beauty pageant—viewers felt as if they were watching "child pornography".
 However, the coverage of her murder investigation became a public spectacle due to the surrounding scandal regarding her hypersexuality in her pageant performances.
 The scandal marked one of the first instances of the public questioning the practices that take place in child beauty pageants, as the discourse around her adult and sexualized image played a key role in her trials.

-Children develop a sense of sexual identity during the ages of adolescence and sexualization makes this task more during their youth.
+Children develop a sense of sexual identity during the ages of adolescence and sexualization makes this task a greater priority during their youth.
 When parents enter their child into beauty competitions they are encouraging their children to engage in behaviors and practices that are socially associated with sexiness.
 With popularity of similar child beauty pageant television shows like Toddlers & Tiaras, the public is concerned that young contestants are being displayed as objects of sexual desire to their audience.
 Reality shows such as Toddlers & Tiaras reinforce the dominant perception of women's worth being inherently and directly linked to their sexual desirability.
 The reality shows that document the journey of young children through pageant competitions are centred around the physical transformation of the contestants from a typical childish aesthetic to a mature woman's aesthetic.
 Through observing and learning from the way their environment praises these physical transformations, child contestants in these pageants come to learn that their gender identity is a performed concept and the more sexual, mature, and feminine this performance is, the more they are succeeding in performing womanhood.

-Children are in “Child Beauty Pageants” only because of their age.
+Children are in child beauty pageants solely because of their age.
 These children are judged along with the same criteria as an adult pageant woman would be judged on.
 Since the children are aware that their performance is expected to be the portrayal of adult womanhood, it indirectly teaches them that womanhood cannot exist without sexuality.
 The indirect lessons impact the mindset of young girls in the long term due to its implications regarding gender performance.